Jamari Traylor: College career

 As a freshman Traylor played 37 games, producing 2 points and 2 rebounds per game with a total of 28 blocks.
 As a sophomore Traylor played in 34 contests, and improved his numbers, averaging 4.8 points, 4.1 rebounds and 0.8 blocks per game, improving his playing time to 16.1 minutes per game.
 During the next two years, his numbers continued to drop.
 He became known for being a hard-nosed defender and hustle type player.

 Professional career

 After going undrafted in the 2016 NBA draft, Traylor joined Oberwart Gunners of the Austria League.
 During the season, Traylor was the top rebounder and led the league in blocks.

 On June 22, 2017, Traylor joined Kymis of the Greek Basket League.
 He joined the Hiroshima Dragonflies in 2018.

-Oklahoma City Blue (2022)

 On January 8, 2022, Traylor was acquired off waivers by the Oklahoma City Blue.
 He was then later waived on January 18, 2022.

-Personal life

-He was arrested September 27, 2020 for his alleged involvement in smuggling marijuana into Japan.
-The charges were later dismissed.
+On August 11, 2024, he signed with Çayırova Belediye of the Türkiye Basketbol Ligi (TBL).
+He renewed his contract with the team on July 2, 2025, signing a new one-year deal.